WojciechMula/man-intrinsics/README.rst

     $ export MANOPTIONS=''
     $ make deb

-It will download xml files, create special .deb files (control, postinst, postrm) and finally build the package ``man-intrinsics-<version>_all.deb``.
+It will download XML files, create special .deb files (control, postinst, postrm) and finally build the package ``man-intrinsics-<version>_all.deb``.
 You can install it with ``dpkg -i man-intrinsics-<version>_all.deb``.